Skip to main content

 Green mossy background

-As companies explore the benefits of introducing EVs into their fleets, they’ll need to consider what EV range will be required, and how to account for their unique operating conditions, including seasonal variability.
-Following an in-depth analysis of EV data – drawn from 4,200 connected battery electric vehicles (BEVs) and 5.2 million trips – we explore the impact temperature has on EV range.
+As companies explore the benefits of fleet electrification, they need to consider important EV range factors and how to account for their unique operating conditions, including seasonal variability.

-Here we reveal the optimal operating temperature, how much range you might expect to lose in the dead of winter or the peak of summer, and key takeaways on what you can do to extend the daily range of your EVs.
+Our findings reveal the optimal operating temperature, how range is impacted by seasonality like the dead of winter or the peak of summer and key takeaways on what you can do to extend the daily range of your EVs.

 Range is the distance an EV can drive on a single charge.
 A vehicle’s published range is based on standardized testing performed on a dynamometer in a test facility.
 However, as EV drivers know, the officially listed range is best taken as a guideline.